 For more information on Espionage.

-Every The Great Guac Off experience includes a fun party host, food, prizes, photos, and custom trophies are optional.
 The event can occur at various locations in Washington D.C., including your office, conference space, or a third-party rental area.
 Hosts will travel to you and take care of setup and cleanup.

 For more information on The Great Guac Off.

-Museum Hack leads epic tours of the best museums in Washington D.C., like the National Portrait Gallery.
+Museum Hack leads scavenger hunts in museums in Washington D.C., like the National Portrait Gallery.
 These experiences include unconventional stories about the art, artists, and objects, team building games, ice breakers, and fun team photos.
-The tour aims to be interactive rather than passive and revolves around scavenger hunts that inspire attendees to see and connect with exhibits in new and surprising ways.
+The activity aims to be interactive rather than passive and revolves around scavenger hunts that inspire attendees to see and connect with exhibits in new and surprising ways.

 One of the best team building activities for small groups in Washington, D.C. is a cycleboat adventure.
 Potomac Paddle Club is home to the only pontoon pedal boat, otherwise known as a Cycleboat, in Washington D.C.